 UnipolSai targets higher profits, dividends in new plan to 2024

-MILAN, May 13 (Reuters) - Italy's second-biggest insurer UnipolSai US.MI targets overall net profits of 2.3 billion euros ($2.39 billion) over the next three years as it invests in technology and bancassurance to consolidate its position in the country's insurance industry.
+MILAN, May 13 (Reuters) - Italy's UnipolSai US.MI is targeting overall net profit of 2.3 billion euros ($2.39 billion) over the next three years as it invests in technology and bancassurance to consolidate its position as the country's second-biggest insurer.

-That compares with overall net profits of 2 billion euros and dividends totalling 1.3 billion euros in the previous three-year plan.
+The insurer had exceeded the targets set out in the previous three-year plan, which had guided for net profits of 2 billion euros and dividends totalling 1.3 billion euros.

+UnipolSai, controlled by Bologna-based holding Unipol Group UNPI.MI, has played a role in banking consolidation as it looked to build a wide distribution network for its products.

+The financial group is the top shareholder in BPER Banca EMII.MI with a nearly 20% stake and last year bought a 9.5% stake in Popolare di Sondrio BPSI.MI, a regional bank seen as an attractive merger partner.

 ($1 = 0.9620 euros)